Significant revisions since the last chapter update are highlighted in the Canadian Immunization Guide (CIG) Table of Updates.

 Vaccine providers are asked to report, through local public health officials, any serious or unexpected adverse event felt to be temporally related to vaccination.
 An unexpected AEFI is an event that is not listed in available product information but may be due to the immunization, or a change in the frequency of a known AEFI.
 Refer to Box 1 in Vaccine Safety in Part 2 and Reporting Adverse Events Following Immunization (AEFI) in Canada for additional information about AEFI reporting.

 Meningococcal vaccine is contraindicated in persons with a history of anaphylaxis after previous administration of the vaccine and in persons with proven immediate or anaphylactic hypersensitivity to any component of the vaccine or its container.
-Refer to Table 1 in General Considerations in Part 1 for lists of all vaccines available for use in Canada and their contents.
+Refer to Table 1 in Contents of immunizing agents available for use in Canada in Part 1 for lists of all vaccines available for use in Canada and their contents.
 For meningococcal vaccines, potential allergens include:

 There are very few individuals who cannot receive meningococcal vaccines.
-In situations of suspected hypersensitivity or non-anaphylactic allergy to vaccine components, investigation is indicated which may involve immunization in a controlled setting.
+In situations of suspected hypersensitivity or non-anaphylactic allergy to vaccine components, investigation is indicated, which may involve immunization in a controlled setting.
 Consultation with an allergist is advised.
-Menomune® may be considered in the rare circumstance that someone is allergic to components (other than latex) in the conjugate meningococcal vaccines.
+Men-P-ACYW-135 may be considered in the rare circumstance that someone is allergic to components other than latex in the conjugate meningococcal vaccines.

-Refer to General Contraindications and Precautions in Part 2 for additional general information.
+Refer to Contraindications and Precautions in Part 2 for additional general information.